siren-js/core/README.md

 ## Robustness

 Objects created via the component factory functions maintain data integrity by adhering to the [robustness principle][rp].
-That is, said objects will always conform to the core Siren spec.
+That is, data of any type will be accepted and coerced to the appropriate type, meaning objects will always conform to the core Siren spec.

 [rp]: https://en.wikipedia.org/wiki/Robustness_principle